apache/camel-website/content/blog/2022/08/camel-karavan-3.18.1/index.md

 # Feedback is gold

-Get Karavan as a [Standalone application](https://github.com/apache/camel-karavan/pkgs/container/camel-karavan) or install [VS Code extension](https://marketplace.visualstudio.com/items?itemName=camel-karavan.karavan) from the Marketplace.
+Deploy Karavan as a [cloud-native integration toolkit](https://github.com/apache/camel-karavan/tree/main/karavan-builder) or install [VS Code extension](https://marketplace.visualstudio.com/items?itemName=camel-karavan.karavan) from the Marketplace.

 If you have any idea or find a new issue, please [create a new issue report in GitHub](https://github.com/apache/camel-karavan/issues)!